Distribution: Occurring west of the Cascades crest in Washington; southwestern Washington to southwestern Oregon.

-Habitat: Open or wooded summits or slopes at moderate elevations in the mountains.
+Habitat: Open or wooded summits or slopes at middle elevations in the mountains.

 Conservation Status: Not of concern